-Here are a few things you might not know about the exotic (and endangered) animal.
+In honor of International Tiger Day (which is celebrated on July 29th), here are a few things you might not know about the exotic—and endangered—animal.

 The big cats use their coats as camouflage.
 Every tiger has a unique set of stripes that can be used to identify it, similar to human fingerprints.
 Some tigers have orange fur with black stripes; others are black with tan stripes, white with tan stripes, or all white (albino).